Gravitational-wave parameter estimation to the Moon and back: massive binaries and the case of GW231123: Analysis setup

 {\bf ET-$\Delta$ + CE:} A network comprising ET in the triangular configuration as well as a 40\,km arm CE detector located in Idaho, US~\cite{Borhanian:2020ypi}, with the same sensitivity curve as in Refs.~\cite{Srivastava:2022slt,CEsensitivity}.

 For the position and orientation of the detectors, we refer the reader to Ref.~\cite{Iacovelli:2022mbg}.
-Here we do not consider the ET geometry consisting of two separated L-shaped detectors in Europe~\cite{Branchesi:2023mws}, but we expect that it would yield PE capabilities comparable to the triangular configuration for the binary's intrinsic parameters, and that the posterior for the extrinsic parameters would still show a multimodal structure due to (i) the separation by $\sim\!1.1\times10^3\,{\rm km}$ of the two L-shaped ETs, and (ii) the low merger frequency of the event.
+Here we do not consider the ET geometry consisting of two separated L-shaped detectors in Europe~\cite{Branchesi:2023mws}, but we expect that, for the case of the GW231123-like injection studied in Sec.~\ref{subsec:pe_231123}, it would yield PE capabilities comparable to the triangular configuration for the binary's intrinsic parameters~\cite{Branchesi:2023mws,ET:2025xjr}, and we have verified through a \texttt{BAYESTAR}~\cite{Singer:2015ema} injection that the sky location posterior would show a multimodal structure, albeit with less separated modes compared to the triangular geometry.
+In such geometry consisting of 2 instruments, this can be traced to (\emph{i}) the used separation of $\sim\!1.1\times10^3\,{\rm km}$ between the two L-shaped ETs~\cite{Branchesi:2023mws}, and (\emph{ii}) the low merger frequency of the event and the short signal duration (see Refs.~\cite{Fairhurst:2009tc,Fairhurst:2010is,KAGRA:2013rdx} and Refs.~\cite{Santoliquido:2025aiq,Iacovelli:2026ixl} for a discussion in the context of current and future instruments, respectively).

 {\bf LGWA:} The LGWA design consists of an array of four seismometers, as described in Refs.~\cite{LGWA:2020mma,Ajith:2024mie}.
 The relative distance between the seismometers can be considered negligible in the present context, but the real configuration will achieve active noise cancellation by having three outer seismometer forming a triangle and a fourth seismometer in the center.
 We employ the more optimistic (``silicon'', Si) model of the detector noise curve (publicly available as part of the \texttt{GWFish} package~\cite{Dupletsa:2022scg}), with low readout noise and high quality factor.
 The assumed mission duration is 10\,yr, and the detector is placed at a latitude $5^\circ$ above the lunar south pole, with alignment defined with respect to the Moon principal axis system, as described in Ref.~\cite{Park_2021_ephem}.